AkashElangovan/proj/README.md

-# MERN Flash Card App with SM2 Algorithm
+#  Flash Card App with SM2 Algorithm

 ## Overview

-This MERN (MongoDB, Express.js, React.js, Node.js) web application is a simple flash card app that utilizes the SM2 algorithm for spaced repetition.
+This web application is a simple flash card app that utilizes the SM2 algorithm for spaced repetition.
 The SM2 algorithm is a widely used algorithm for optimizing the timing of reviewing flashcards, ensuring efficient and effective learning.

 ## Features